MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMCollectionCloudSync.md

 ## SYNOPSIS

 Configure collection membership synchronization to Azure Active Directory groups for a device or user collection.
-Click [How to synchronize collection members to Azure AD groups](mem/configmgr/core/clients/manage/collections/synchronize-collections-aad-group) to learn more.
+For more information, see [How to synchronize collection members to Azure AD groups](mem/configmgr/core/clients/manage/collections/synchronize-collections-aad-group)

 ## SYNTAX